Gloryland (FIFA World Cup): Vocal version

-With added lyrics for the World Cup occasion, "Gloryland" became a 1994 song by Daryl Hall and Sounds of Blackness.
+With added lyrics for the World Cup occasion, "Gloryland" became a 1994 song by American singer Daryl Hall and the vocal and instrumental ensemble Sounds of Blackness.
 The song also appears on the official FIFA World Cup album Gloryland World Cup USA 94 under the title Soccer Rocks the Globe.

 Daryl Hall and Sounds of Blackness also sang it at the opening ceremonies of the FIFA World Cup with lyrics.
 It was also used as the theme to ITV's coverage of the tournament.
+Hall told Music & Media in 1994, "I think we worked together well because we have the same background.
+I did my first singing in gospel choirs."